Market Updates

 • preserve emergency savings after closing

-• help a borrower target a slightly stronger property or location than they could otherwise afford
+• help target a slightly stronger property or location

 The mistake buyers make with assistance programs